Table of Contents

 Development of dizygotic multiples

 Dizygotic twins develop independently of each other in two different oocytes.
 Therefore, both embryonal states form their own membranes: each child has its own placenta, as well as its own amnion and chorion cavity.
 If the two embryos are very close to one another, the placentas may be fused together, as in the case of dichorionic-diamniotic multiples.
 Similarly, anastomoses can arise between the chorion vessels.

 Probability of dizygotic multiples

 Two-thirds of all twins are dizygotic twins.
 Their frequency among the multiples is, therefore, the highest and even increases with the age of the mother.
 While the birth rate of monozygotic multiples has remained more or less constant over the years, the number of dizygotic multiples has risen significantly in the industrialized countries in the last decade.
 This can be mainly attributed to artificial fertilizations, which often transfer two or even more fertilized eggs into the uterus to increase the chance of success.
 Another factor contributing to the increase in dizygotic multiple pregnancies in affluent countries is fertility treatment

 Special Features of Twins

 Twin pregnancies lead to premature babies more frequently compared to single pregnancies.
 In addition, there is an increased risk that twins will die in the perinatal period (22nd week of pregnancy to the seventh day after birth).
 The perinatal mortality of twins is 10% to 20%.
 For single pregnancies, it is comparatively only 2%.
 The significantly higher perinatal mortality is usually due to maturation disorders or a low birth weight.

-Investigations show that only about 29 % of all twin pregnancies are also leading to twin births.
-This dysfunction of a twin during pregnancy has various causes: Dead of one of the twins can, for example, be caused by an unbalanced nutrient supply and disappear by resorption.
+Investigations show that only about 29% of all twin pregnancies are also leading to twin births.
+This dysfunction of a twin during pregnancy has various causes: the death of one of the twins can, for example, be caused by an unbalanced nutrient supply and disappear by resorption.